 Indiana University

 The APEC Cooperation for Earthquake Simulation (ACES) was founded and approved at the 1997 Singapore meeting of the Asia Pacific Economic Cooperation (APEC) Industrial Science and Technology Working Group.
-Since that time, there have been seven international symposia, organized by one of the four original ACES economies: Australia, China, Japan, and the US.
+Since that time, there have been seven international ACES symposia, organized by one of the four original ACES economies: Australia, China, Japan, and the US.
 Two additional APEC economies have also joined—Canada and Chinese Taipei.
 Further information on these meetings and the various publications and activities that have resulted from these meetings can be found at http://quakes.earth.uq.edu.au.
 In addition to the major international symposia, smaller working group meetings have also been held, the most recent being on 1–5 May 2011 in Maui, Hawaii.
 The research in this issue of CiSE represents the research of collaborations that grew out of that meeting.

 //I added a few headings to break up the text, in keeping with magazine style.
 Please feel free to revise the titles.//